-- h) DSM-5-TR or ICD 10 or 11 Diagnostic impressions, along with the medical and psychosocial stressors. - i) Recommendations: Provide treatment recommendations with the intent of educating the readers (referral and client) about the diagnosis along with providing specific treatment recommendations.
-Recommendations for each diagnosis along with any evidence-based treatment suggestions, as well as practical suggestions. - ii.
+- Students must achieve a rating of Level III (Competent) on the integrated psychological report section of the Assessment Practicum Evaluation form (see Appendix C) from their assessment supervisor in any semester either prior to or after applying for competency - ii.
 Submit a written case conceptualization of a de-identified psychotherapy case with assessment data (different to the integrative report), treatment plan, and intervention to the committee.
 Students should choose an interesting clinical case (client) which showcases their diagnostic assessment and clinical skills.
 It should be a case in which the student provided treatment for at least 12 to 20 sessions, and it must be approved by the clinical supervisor that supervised the case.
 The written case conceptualization should be submitted to the competency committee two weeks prior to the oral case presentation (see 3.iii).
 The case conceptualization must include the following: - a) Comprehensive assessment intake with detailed biopsychosocial history with the goal of identifying the origins as well as the precipitating factors, life stressors, and/or developmental phases. - b) Clearly defined presenting problems including all symptoms/behaviors/issues. - c) Detailed mental status assessment and behavioral observations of the client (initially and during treatment). - d) Description of cultural factors and considerations and implications for treatment. - e) DSM-5-TR diagnostic formulation with supporting screeners/clinical history along with the differential diagnoses. - f) Case formulation based on the evidence-based theoretical formulation of the client's psychological issues/problems.
-Provide a detailed explanation using the theoretical aspects (e.g., Psychodynamic, Humanistic Existential, Cognitive Behavioral, Family Systems, Solution Focused, Narrative/ Cultural diversity, Integrative Model, etc.) with hypotheses about the mechanisms causing the disorders and problems. - g) Review of the evidence based scientific literature related to the clinical case-present evidence-based treatment literature on interventions used. - h) Detailed description of the intervention(s) completed with the client: describe the therapy sessions, client goals, objectives of session along with the interventions, and client's response).
-The sessions can be grouped in twos.
+Provide a detailed explanation using the theoretical aspects (e.g., Psychodynamic, Humanistic Existential, Cognitive Behavioral, Family Systems, Solution Focused, Narrative/ Cultural diversity, Integrative Model, etc.) with hypotheses about the mechanisms causing the disorders and problems. - g) Review of the evidence based scientific literature related to the clinical case-present evidence-based treatment literature on interventions used.

-- Explanation of each outcome measure used during treatment; and a descriptive graph(s) for each measure with clinical summary of the clients' outcomes. - j) Summary of client's response to treatment: the client's behavioral changes, subjective improvements, etc., to treatment. - k) Disposition after treatment: explanation of termination, discontinuation, if not continued-briefly explain reason for discontinuation/nonadherence as well as what the future treatment would have been if the client continued therapy. - Limitations and influences of the treatment: explanation of factors which played a role in the treatment such as familial discord, financial issues, cultural, grief/loss, trauma, substance use, mental disorder, personality disorder features, etc. - iii.
+- h) Detailed description of the intervention(s) completed with the client: describe the therapy sessions, client goals, objectives of session along with the interventions, and client's response).
+The sessions can be grouped in twos. - Explanation of each outcome measure used during treatment; and a descriptive graph(s) for each measure with clinical summary of the clients' outcomes. - j) Summary of client's response to treatment: the client's behavioral changes, subjective improvements, etc., to treatment. - k) Disposition after treatment: explanation of termination, discontinuation, if not continued-briefly explain reason for discontinuation/nonadherence as well as what the future treatment would have been if the client continued therapy. - Limitations and influences of the treatment: explanation of factors which played a role in the treatment such as familial discord, financial issues, cultural, grief/loss, trauma, substance use, mental disorder, personality disorder features, etc. - iii.
 Orally present the case conceptualization (with assessment data, treatment plan and intervention).
 Students are expected to answer questions related to the submitted written integrative psychological report (see 3.i.).
 The case presentation is made at a formal clinical case conference meeting (e.g., program area meeting, psychology clinic didactic meeting, psychiatry/psychology case conference meeting, psychology clinical case conference meeting with clinical psychology doctoral students and faculty).
 All committee members must be in attendance, and the event must be advertised within the department at least two weeks prior to the event.
 At least two weeks prior to the presentation, students should meet with their therapy supervisor for the case to review the case presentation.
-The clinical faculty of the competency committee will complete the Competency Presentation: Clinical Case Presentation Form (Appendix G) to determine whether the student passes or requires remediation.
+The clinical faculty of the competency committee will complete the Competency Presentation: Clinical Case Presentation Form (Appendix F) to determine whether the student passes or requires remediation.